ufscwiki/Unfavorable-Semicircle-Wiki/docs/DELOCK.md

 ## Significance and meaning

-  - Due to the name it has long been suspected that this video is the key to deciphering any concealed messages that other videos might contain.
+  - Due to the name, it has long been suspected that this video is the key to deciphering any concealed messages that other videos might contain.

 ### Deadlock